 DAY CARE, ADULT.
-A place that provides community based programs designed to meet the health, social and related needs of functionally impaired adults during daytime hours.
+A place that provides community-based programs designed to meet the health, social and related needs of functionally impaired adults during daytime hours.
+This definition shall not include a Substance Use Disorder Treatment Facility.

 DAY CARE CENTER, CHILD.
 Any place in which child day care is provided, with or without compensation, for thirteen (13) or more children at one time or any place that is not the permanent residence of the licensee or administrator in which child day care is provided, with or without compensation, for seven (7) or more children at one time or four (4) or more children under two years of age at one time.
 For the purposes of this definition, any children under six years of age who are related to the provider of child day care and who are on the premises shall be counted.